aubreypc/cs203-S2019-conduct/conduct.md

 * **Acceptable Attendance (C):**
   * Attending all lab sessions on time
   * Missing sessions with consent of the course instructor
-  * Leaving labs early with consent of teammates or the course instructor
+  * Leaving labs early with consent of all team members or the course instructor
   * Being available on Slack during allotted lab times
 * **Unacceptable Attendance (U):**
   * Missing a lab session without consent of the course instructor
   * Arriving more than 10 minutes late to a lab session
-  * Leaving labs early while still needed by teammates
+  * Leaving labs early while still needed by all team members

 ## Deadlines